bihealth/sodar-core-legacy/docs/source/getting_started.rst

 your Django site are listed below.
 For a complete requirement list, see the ``requirements`` and ``utility`` directories in the repository.

-- Ubuntu (16.04 Xenial recommended and supported) / CentOS 7
+- Ubuntu (20.04 Focal recommended and supported) / CentOS 7
 - System library requirements (see the ``utility`` directory and/or your own Django project)
 - Python >=3.7 (**NOTE:** Python 3.6 no longer supported in SODAR Core v0.10+)